Digital-Preservation-Finland/dpres-sip-compiler/doc/musicarchive.rst

-For Music Archive data, the configuration template is located at ``dpres_sip_compiler/conf/config_musicarchive_template.conf`` Copy the file to any directory and modify organization name, contract ID and SIP signing key to it.
+For Music Archive data, the configuration template is located at ``dpres_sip_compiler/conf/config_musicarchive_template.conf`` Copy the file to ``~/.config/dpres-sip-compiler/config.conf`` (or to some other path of your choice) and modify organization name, contract ID and SIP signing key to it.

 Content Preparation